-If you are interested in running a group in the summer term 2020, contact UKLA by 31 January.
+If you are an HE tutor and UKLA member, and interested in running a student shadowing group in the summer term 2020, contact UKLA by 31 January.

 Registered tutors are also invited to nominate students for NEU sponsored conference places (up to two students from their UKLA Book Award students’ shadowing group) The committee will consider the strengths of each nomination in three key areas:

 Engagement in the shadowing process beyond book group discussion (both on and off-line)

 Innovative or effective practice using the books with children/in the classroom

 Involvement in wider school/community initiatives involving reading/the books from shadowing

 The submission form will be sent to all registered tutors and submissions will invited in June 2020 , deadline Tuesday June 9th

 The winning students and their tutors are invited to the UKLA International Conference 2020 in Oxford , the Book Awards ceremony on Friday 3 July and overnight as guests of the Association, honoured at the Book Awards ceremony and a Saturday conference place as guest of the association.